 Trade and Foreign Agricultural Affairs

 Trade and Foreign Agricultural Affairs' (TFAA) role is to provide our farmers and ranchers with opportunities to compete in the global marketplace.
 TFAA is the Department’s lead on trade policy with primary responsibility to ensure USDA speaks with a unified voice on international agriculture issues domestically and abroad.
 Within TFAA, the Foreign Agricultural Service is the lead U.S. agency tasked with promoting exports of U.S. agricultural products through market intelligence, trade policy, trade capacity building, and trade promotion programs.
 This work is carried out by staff in Washington as well as a global network of 93 offices covering 171 countries.
-Also within TFAA, the U.S. Codex Office, which coordinates U.S. participation in the Codex Alimentarius Commission, a United Nations body that sets international food standards while protecting consumer health and ensuring fair trade practices.
-The Office leads the overall U.S. Codex Program, which is an interagency partnership that engages a large number of federal agency officials, and industry and consumer stakeholders, to advance science-based food standards for the benefit of the United States and the worldwide community.
+Also within TFAA, the U.S. Codex Office coordinates U.S. participation in the Codex Alimentarius Commission, a United Nations body that sets international food standards while protecting consumer health and ensuring fair trade practices.